MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-strongly-typed-polling-based-data-changed-messages-from-sql-in-biztalk.md

     -   **Rating** and **Salary** in the source schema must map to **Employee_Performance** in the destination schema.

-     To combine more than one node in source schema and map them to a single node in the destination schema, you must use the [String Concatenate functoid](../../core/string-concatenate-functoid.md).
+     To combine more than one node in source schema and map them to a single node in the destination schema, you must use the **String Concatenate functoid**.
+Details [!INCLUDE[ui-guidance-developers-reference](../../includes/ui-guidance-developers-reference.md)].

 8. To use the String Concatenate functoid: